Leftover Turkey, Stuffing and Cranberry Puff Pastry Turnovers

-You may freeze these pastries at this time and cook them as you need them or you may cook them right away.
-To freeze them, lay them in a single layer on a baking sheet and freeze solid.
-Then you may seal them in a freezer bag and store them until ready for use.
+You may freeze these pastries at this time and bake as needed or bake right away.
+To freeze, lay pastries in a single layer on a baking sheet and freeze solid.
+Seal in a freezer bag and store until ready for use.

-Preheat oven to 425° F. Bake the pastries for about 15 to 20 minutes, or until deep golden brown.
+To cook fresh pastries: Preheat oven to 425° F. Bake for 15 to 20 minutes, or until deep golden brown.

-Preheat oven to 425° F. Bake the pastries for about 20 to 25 minutes, or until deep golden brown.
+To cook frozen pastries: Preheat oven to 425° F. Bake for 20 to 25 minutes, or until deep golden brown.

 Recipe by, PCC Chef